Day 5 – Koguchi to Ukegawa along the Kogumotori-goe trail then onto Hongu Taisha and Yunomine Onsen (Dainichi-goe), 19.5km

 Accommodation: Minshuku Teruteya in Yunomine Onsen, ¥8200 including dinner and breakfast

-I had a hearty breakfast of grilled salmon, miso soup, rice, seaweed, omelette and yoghurt (set breakfast) and was given a packed lunch and was on my way.
-The path from Koguchi started by going right through a few front gardens and I wasn’t sure at first if I was on the right path but a local waved me on and told me I was.
-It was a beautiful morning with a steep short climb first thing to go up and over a road tunnel.
-The path was generally much wider and easier than yesterday’s Ogumotori-goe section and after about 3 hours I arrived at one of Wakayama’s 100 top sunrise/sunset viewpoints called Hyakken Gura.
+I had a hearty breakfast of grilled salmon, miso soup, rice, seaweed, omelette and yoghurt (set breakfast) and was given a packed lunch, then was on my way.
+The path from Koguchi starts by going through a few front gardens and I wasn’t sure at first if I was on the right path but a local waved me on and told me I was.
+It was a beautiful morning with a short steep climb first thing, up and over a road tunnel (you can opt to walk through the tunnel instead).
+The path was much wider and easier than yesterday’s Ogumotori-goe section and after about 3 hours I arrived at one of Wakayama’s 100 top sunrise/sunset viewpoints called Hyakken Gura.
 I sat and ate lunch while admiring the view.

 I arrived at the trailhead in Ukegawa and decided to continue a further 3km along the road into Hongu so I could visit the Hongu Heritage Centre to see if they had some information on the Kohechi trail (that I’m starting tomorrow).
 There’s a footpath for part of this section and a small section where the footpath runs out and you’re walking on the road but it wasn’t too bad.
 The Hongu information centre is terrific and has a small library of English and Japanese books, as well as an exhibition on the history of the Kumano Kodo and a movie playing on a loop.
 I picked up a map for the Kohechi and a map showing how to get to tomorrow night’s accommodation in Totsukawa Onsen then walked the 3.4km to Yunomine Onsen along the Dainichi-goe trail – a steep moss-covered stone and tree root path that I wouldn’t want to walk on in the rain!